Skip to content

 A single year snapshot of income data misses how income fluctuates significantly over the course of an individual’s life.
 For example, a person who is a poor medical student today will later be a doctor who makes a high salary.

-In fact, the average tax return for an 18- to 25-year-old shows about $15,000 in adjusted gross incomeFor individuals, gross income is the total pre-tax earnings from wages, tips, investments, interest, and other forms of income and is also referred to as “gross pay.”
-For businesses, gross income is total revenue minus cost of goods sold and is also known as “gross profit” or “gross margin.” where an average taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. return for someone between ages 55 and 64 shows above $80,000.
+In fact, the average tax return for an 18- to 25-year-old shows about $15,000 in adjusted gross incomeFor individuals, gross income is the total of all income received from any source before taxes or deductions.
+It includes wages, salaries, tips, interest, dividends, capital gains, rental income, alimony, pensions, and other forms of income.
+For businesses, gross income (or gross profit) is the sum of total receipts or sales minus the cost of goods sold (COGS)—the direct costs of producing goods, including inventory and certain labor costs. where an average taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. return for someone between ages 55 and 64 shows above $80,000.

 The chart below illustrates how the income on the average tax return changes over the life cycle.
 Put simply, the average person is poor when they’re young and become relatively rich as they progress in their careers.